davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 the TA98 temperature distribution onto our calculated steady-state geotherms, this corresponds to model depths of ~45-55 km for the Crystal Knob sample set.
-This depth range is within the spinel stability field and falls near the center of the depths extracted using Ca-in-olivine barometry.
+This depth range is within the spinel stability field and falls near the center of the depth distributions extracted using Ca-in-olivine barometry.
 Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 geothermal gradient is the coolest conductive geotherm that places all samples within the spinel stability field.

+Corresponding to our suspicions about the heat flow.

 However, the extent to which these surface heat flows are representative of the true integrated geotherm over the entire lithospheric column is unclear.